renjh2011/brave/instrumentation/rpc/RATIONALE.md

 words, `RpcRequest` is an intermediate model that must evaluate properties before a span exists.

-## Why "rpc.error_code"?
+## Why does `RpcHandler.handleFinish` have no error parameter?
+In the HTTP abstraction, finish hooks had two parameters: one for the response and one for an error.
+In practice, "http.status_code" sometimes ends up in an exception, and parsers usually don't look at exception subtypes.
+The same thing happens in RPC.
+For example, Dubbo's `RpcException` includes the error code.

+Since `RpcResponse.error()` exists anyway, it is better to be consistent than have those writing parsers have to pin to framework specific code in order to know an error code.

+## The "rpc.error_code" tag
+RPC frameworks are not consistent in response status.
+There's often no success code, and in minimal cases only an error bit.
+As one-way RPC implies no success response will return, representing success is not portable.

+Even in the case of errors, we could choose between a code and a message.
+For example, we have people tracing SOAP services "faultcode" and "faultstring" are both strings.

+An error code is more likely to be fixed cardinality as messages often include variables.
+In other words, we choose error code as it is more supported, and it supports search and aggregation.

+### Why do we tag "rpc.error_code" -> "" as opposed to true?
+The edge case of only knowing an RPC error exists (bit) is handled the same as the "error" tag: set "rpc.error_code" to empty string ("").
+This allows search and aggregation on the tag key "rpc.error_code" to operate, and without leading users towards accidentally tagging "rpc.error_code" = "false".

+See [the core rationale](../brave/RATIONALE.md) for more about the empty string case.

+### Why do we prefer "rpc.error_code" as a word and not a number?
+In the case of errors, code is usually a string not a number.
+Even when it is a number, you can often find that number is a string ordinal, as opposed to a meaningful number like HTTP status codes.

+HTTP status codes are grouped by classification, and have existed so long that support teams can usually identify meaning by looking at a number like 401.
+Being triple digits, it is relatively easy to search for what an HTTP status means.

+RPC error code numbers are usually like enum ordinals.
+In other words, the number has no significance (no grouping), which makes this not ideal for troubleshooting.

+Let's take the example of Dubbo's error code number 2 vs its name "TIMEOUT_EXCEPTION".
+There is no generic documentation on Dubbo errors.
+If given only the number 2, a user unfamiliar with how Dubbo works internally will have a hard time.
+For example, searching Dubbo's code base for "2" will return less relevant results than searching for "TIMEOUT_EXCEPTION".
+More importantly, if we return "TIMEOUT_EXCEPTION", it is possible a user will not even have to look to see if there is documentation or not!

+For all these reasons, we prefer code names, not numbers.

-## Why not "rpc.error_message"?
+### Why not "rpc.error_message"?
 A long form error message is unlikely to be portable due to lack of frameworks defining more than even an error bit in their RPC message types.

+When they exist, error messages can have nice attributes.
+For example, they can include variables and can be localized.
+However, it is these same traits that make them less useful in search and aggregation.

 Moreover, long form messages usually materialize as exception messages, which are handled directly by `MutableSpan.error()`.

-For example, users today trace SOAP services which underneath have "faultcode" and "faultstring".
+For example, SOAP has a "faultcode" and "faultstring".
+The "faultcode" becomes the "rpc.error_code".
-The "faultcode" becomes the "rpc.error_code", and the "faultstring" is very likely to be a raised exception message.
-If a user desires to also tag that in a SOAP specific way, they can use an `RpcResponseParser`.
+The "faultstring" may still be added to the span if it is exception message.

+Regardless, if there is a framework that has an error message that isn't in the exception, they can tag it directly with `RpcResponseParser`.

 ### Why not re-use OpenTelemetry "status"
 OpenTelemetry chose to re-use gRPC status codes as a generic "status" type.